Wide Bay & Burnett 28-day Rainfall Forecast

 50% to 75%

-The hemispheric long wave pattern has been relatively slow moving in recent weeks.
+The hemispheric long wave pattern has been relatively fast moving in recent weeks.
 There are five main troughs.
-Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, Western Australia, New Zealand, South America, and the Atlantic Ocean.
+Currently the most significant troughs are near the longitudes of South Africa, Western Australia, New Zealand, the southeast Pacific, and the Atlantic Ocean.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 22 September to 26 September, 29 September to 3 October, and 15 October to 19 October.
-Rain events originating in the tropics and moving south are possible about 14 September to 18 September.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 17 August to 21 August, 23 August to 27 August, and 30 August to 3 September.
+Rain events originating in the tropics and moving south are possible about 30 July to 3 August.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.